Aninstance/zws-wordpress-contacts-database/readme.txt

 * Only contacts who have indicated that they are available on the current day of the week are displayed when searching for the 'nearest contact'.
 * Option for administrators to receive email notifications when new contacts register.
 * Option to configure a confirmation email and have it sent to new registrants upon registration.
+* Ability to configure plugin to work with alternative (non UK) country of deployment.
+Current options: UK, USA.

 == Requirements ==